 The material on this bag is cheap and is known for fraying easily.
-It is also not waterproof and a rain fly is necessary if you are going to be using this bag in any type of inclement weather.
+It is also not waterproof, and a rain fly is necessary if you are going to be using this bag in any inclement weather.

 The first question to ask oneself before buying a pannier is what you will primarily be using this bag for.
 There are a few types of biking for which panniers make the most sense and each requires the bags to perform slightly different functions.
 It is also possible that you will be using this bag to engage in multiple types of biking, something that should be taken into account as well.

 The most typical use of pannier bags is for bike touring, an activity that involves riding long distances to get to a specific destination.
 Bike tours usually travel over paved roads and can involve rides that range from a day or two to ones that last weeks and cover thousands of miles.
 The bag one picks for these kinds of trips needs to be fully waterproof, as encountering bad weather is very likely when one is on the road for an extended period of time.
 If the touring pannier you choose is not waterproof, make sure it comes with a rain bag.

 Bike panniers are also very popular within the community of bike commuters.
 These are people who use their bikes on a daily basis to get to school, work, or wherever else they may need to go.
 Typically, for city dwellers, it is unusual for a bike commuter to travel more than 20 miles in one day.
 If this is the type of biking you will be doing, look for a bag that is water-resistant (most are) but full waterproof capabilities are less important as it is easier to avoid heavy downpours when you are simply using your bike to get around town.